Verefa/.github/profile/README.md

-<p  align="center"> Verefa is a subsidiary technology company to [Robottik Software](https://robottik.com/).
+<p  align="center"> Verefa is a subsidiary technology company to <a href="https://robottik.com/">Robottik Software</a>.
 Working to provide powerful and intelligent authentication and identification services between people and technology.
-Keep up to date at [Verefa](https://verefa.com/).
+Keep up to date at <a href="https://verefa.com/">Verefa</a>.
 <br>
 Persistently improving digital interactions with machines and people alike.
 </p>